Chris Carter (infielder): Chicago White Sox

-During the 2007 offseason, the White Sox traded Carter to the Arizona Diamondbacks for Carlos Quentin.
+On December 3, 2007, the White Sox traded Carter to the Arizona Diamondbacks in exchange for Carlos Quentin.

 Oakland Athletics (2010–2012)

-Two weeks after he was traded to Arizona, the Diamondbacks traded Carter, Carlos González, Brett Anderson, Aaron Cunningham, Greg Smith, and Dana Eveland to the Oakland Athletics for Dan Haren and Connor Robertson.
-He played for the Stockton Ports of the Class A-Advanced California League in the 2008 season where he hit 39 home runs and had 104 RBIs.
+On December 14, 2007, the Diamondbacks traded Carter, Carlos González, Brett Anderson, Aaron Cunningham, Greg Smith, and Dana Eveland to the Oakland Athletics in exchange for Dan Haren and Connor Robertson.
+He played for the Stockton Ports of the High-A California League in the 2008 season where he hit 39 home runs and had 104 RBI.
 Carter was named the California League Rookie of the Year for the 2008 season.
-In 2009, Carter split time between the Midland RockHounds of the Class AA Texas League and the Sacramento River Cats of the Class AAA Pacific Coast League (PCL), putting a .329 batting average (a 70-point increase from 2008), 28 homers and 115 RBIs combined.
+In 2009, Carter split time between the Midland RockHounds of the Double-A Texas League and the Sacramento River Cats of the Triple-A Pacific Coast League (PCL), putting a .329 batting average (a 70-point increase from 2008), 28 homers and 115 RBIs combined.
 In 2008 and 2009, Baseball America ranked Carter as one of the top 10 prospects in the Athletics' organization.
 Also in 2008 and 2009, Carter was the Oakland Athletics' Minor League Player of Year.

-Carter was placed on the A's 40-man roster on November 20, 2009.
+Carter was placed on the A's 40-man roster on November 20, 2009, in order to be protected from the Rule 5 draft.
 In 2009, he was named the This Year in Minor League Baseball Awards "Overall Hitter of The Year".
 On August 9, 2010, Carter was promoted to Oakland and went 0–for–3 in his first game.
 On August 16, Carter was demoted to Sacramento after starting his career 0–for–19 with 12 strikeouts.
-After the AAA season ended, Carter was recalled to Oakland.
+After the Triple-A season ended, Carter was recalled to Oakland.
 On September 20, he snapped his 0–for–33 streak with a single in the sixth inning.
 On September 22, 2010 Carter hit his first major league home run against the Chicago White Sox.

 Carter finished the 2010 season with a .186 batting average across 78 plate appearances and 24 games.
 He played in the Venezuelan Winter League upon completion of the 2010 season.
 He hit .136 in 15 MLB games the next year, spending most of that season in the Athletics' minor league system.
 He also split the 2012 season between MLB and the minor leagues, hitting .239 with 16 home runs and 39 RBI in 67 games.